WICG/fenced-frame/README.md

 2. On user activation
     *   Allowed network access

-Or, for cases like portals that start with no unpartitioned storage access,
+Or, for cases that start with no unpartitioned storage access,
 1. Start
     *   Full network access, no storage access
-2. On portal activation (gated on user gesture)
+2. On user activation
     *   Full network access, read/write unpartitioned storage (if requested)